Skip to main content

 Full-time statistics

-Shots on target91
+Shots on target 9 1

 The profile is stark: Ceará dominated territory and attempts32 shots including nine on frame—but Atlético-GO’s nine listed saves from Paulo Vítor and mass clearances (43 effective clearances on the visiting ledger) framed a classic low-block survival job after the red card.